ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 #### The welcome slides

-The instuctor needs to make sure that each candidate has met the prerequisites.
+The instructor needs to make sure that each candidate has met the prerequisites.
 Feel free to pause and help candidates out.

 A note on the datasets for workshop 8.
 Candidates can either bring their own data, and work with it in R, or they can use the synthetic CCHIC dataset.